rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Sets the other 128 property which enables the non EAN and non ISBT 128 subtype.</p>
+Sets the other 128 property which enables the non EAN and non ISBT 128 subtype.
 ####Access